Calima Lake

-Calima Lake (Lago Calima) is the largest artificial lake in Colombia and the American continent (South, Central and North America) with an area of 70 km2.
+Calima Lake (Lago Calima) is the largest artificial lake in Colombia and in the American continent (South, Central and North America) with an area of 19.34 km2.
 It is located in the municipality of Darién in the Valle del Cauca Department.

 The lake is part of a hydroelectric project for generating power for the department.
-C.V.C (Corporación Autónoma Regional del Valle del Cauca) started construction of the lake by 1961.
+C.V.C (Corporación Autónoma Regional del Valle del Cauca) started the construction of the lake in 1961.

 Calima Lake has become a place for water sports and leisure activities.
-Vacation centers, restaurants and camping zones were built near the lake, and is currently a popular place frequented by both national and international tourists, especially those from nearby cities and towns like Cali and Buga.
+Vacation centers, restaurants, and camping zones were built near the lake.
+The lake is currently a popular place and is frequented by both national and international tourists, especially those from nearby cities and towns, like Cali and Buga.
 The elevation of the lake is 1500 m above sea level.